How to get the House of Gucci look

 The evening look

 Not one to miss an opportunity to dress to the nines, Gaga’s wardrobe in the film comes to the fore when it comes to occasionwear.
-A red dress is always going to herald attention, which, presumably is what the singer’s character is after.
+A red dress is always going to attract attention, which presumably is what the singer’s character is after.
 There are countless options on the high street this season.
 Pair with long black gloves and some of your finest jewellery to mimic this statement look.

-Find out more about the story behind House of Guccihere.
+Find out more about the story behind House of Gucci here.

 Join our new commenting forum